Sheamus: Age, Height, Weight, Wife, Net Worth, Family, Injury Details, Tattoo, and Other Unknown Facts

 Q. Who is Sheamus father?

-A. Sheamus’ father was Martin Farrelly
+A. Farrelly’s father was Martin Farrelly

 Q. Who is currently Sheamus girlfriend?